-8. Experiments
+8. Experimental Results

-To test the approach, we collected several new examples of typical walking and other non-walking locomotion sequences.
-The set of typical walking included slow/medium/fast paces of one person filmed a week apart from her training sequences and of three new people not used in training.
-Additionally, a single sequence from the walking dataset of Baumberg and Hogg [1] and of a 4year-old child were tested.
-The non-walking locomotions included video sequences of people limping, skipping, jogging, and marching (two styles).
+To test the approach, we collected several new examples of normal walking and other non-walking locomotion sequences.
+The set of typical walking included slow/medium/fast paces of one person filmed a week apart from the training sequences and of three new people not used in training.
+Additionally, a single sequence from the walking dataset of [1] and of a 4-year-old child were tested.
+We also tested an outdoor sequence in which the walker moved at a non-fronto-parallel angle relative to the camera.
+The non-walking locomotions included video sequences of people jogging, running, limping, skipping, marching (two styles), crawling, sidestepping, walking backwards, hopping, and tumbling.
+We also tested two artificial walking sequences: a fast pace slowed down by 50% and a slow pace played at double the normal speed.

 The classification results using the gait features and Eqn.
 3 were calculated for the sequences.
-All 14 normal walking sequences were correctly classified (most distances $R_i$ , $C{\theta}$ were within a 2.5 $\sigma$ range) and all 5 non-walking sequences were correctly rejected (most having at least one distance $> 10\sigma$ ).
+All 15 normal walking sequences were correctly classified (with most R_i , C{θ} within 2.5 σ).
+Eleven of the 14 non-walking sequences were correctly rejected (most with at least one regularity or constraint distance > 8σ).